 You cannot talk about attractions without talking about Las Vegas.
 After all, nearly 43m people – yes that’s right, 43 million people – visited the city in 2016 alone.
-That’s a rise of seven million compared the 35m who ventured there in 2000.
-So what exactly is it that draws travellers from all over the globe to this city in the desert?
+That’s a rise of seven million compared to the 35m who ventured there in 2000.
+So what exactly is it that draws travelers from all over the globe to this city in the desert?
+Four of the best attraction that you can visit while traveling in Las Vegas.
+Take a look at his shortlist of Las Vega’s top attractions.

 Vegas – More than you ever imagined!